hlx98007/smms-cli/README.md

 list
 ---
-List all your images you've uploaded (not deleted via this cli)
+List all your images you've uploaded which has not been deleted via this cli tool.

 delete
 ---